cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/08_light_effect/index.md

+---
+title: "Chapter 08: Light Effect"
+description: "Add dynamic 2d lighting to the game"
+---

 Our game is looking more dynamic, but the visuals are still a bit flat.
 Good lighting is one of the best ways to add atmosphere, depth, and drama to a scene.
 In this chapter, we're going to tackle a very advanced and powerful topic: a 2D dynamic lighting system.

 To do this, we'll learn about a rendering technique called *deferred rendering*.
 This approach will allow us to draw many lights onto the screen in an efficient way.
 Let's get started!

+If you're following along with code, here is the code from the end of the [previous chapter](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/07-Sprite-Vertex-Effect).

 ## Deferred Rendering